captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You did?
 ---
 ## SHARON:
-In college I was a member of the French club.
+In college, I was a member of the French club.
 ---
 ## ROBYN:
-I didn't know that.
+I didn’t know that.
 ---
 ## SHARON:
 I was going to be a spy.